fredgrott/flutter_themes/README.md

 ![image header](./media/repo-image-header.jpg)

 This is the base of themes I am re-using for my UI-Kits, apps, and Flutter Design App book series.

-Keep in mind this is tied to the beta channel.
-That being said, fork it and re-use and modify for all your own uses.
+That is probably a hint that my first mini-book on Flutter will be on Flutter Themes and probably this code base will be the zip extra component included with that mini-book ebook.

 ## About Fred Grott
 I use KeyBase for my communications: